pkp/pkp-docs/contributing/index.md

 The first is a very short descriptor of what you just changed.
 A few words should do the trick.
 Here are some examples:

-- updated ``filename.md``
+- Updated link to OJS in ``filename.md``
-- migrated ``filename.md``
+- migrated Crossref guide to markdown
-- added appendix to document
+- added appendix to Learning OJS
-- replaced images
+- replaced images in admin guide

 The second window allows you to enter a more detailed description of what you changed.
 You might want to do this if you need to justify your changes or need to let everyone else know that a change is significant.

 Below those two fields, you'll see your committing options. **_If you are a member of the PKP team, you'll see the ability to commit directly to master branch_**.
 It's important to note that these changes are immediate, but they are also unreviewed.
-If you are making small changes to one document, it's probably okay to commit to master.
-If you are changing the way documents link between each other or making more broad changes to the site itself, we recommend that you _create a new branch and start a pull request_.
+Please do not commit directly to master.
+We recommend that you always commit code via pull request.

 ### Branches and Pull Requests